aegiacometti/netor/docs/how_to_use.rst

 I left them in different locations just to be able to see the differences in action.

-10. You will see at the DB that each device has a last setting named "Salt Proxy Requiered".
+10. You will see at the DB that each device has a last setting named "Salt Proxy Required".

 This is a core feature of salt, it means that it will have a process in constant connection to the remote device.
 This will allow you to execute commands on it super fast since it doesn't require to go through the login process, since it